YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Very often, it is the opposite.

-Yes, absolutely, and in my opinion, this is one of the most important distinctions in the whole subject.
+Yes, absolutely, and This is an important distinctions in the whole subject.

 The human eye does not judge only how much hair is present.
 It judges the front edge first.
 If that front edge looks wrong, the entire result can feel disappointing even before we start talking about deeper density behind it.

 A hairline may look weak because it is too straight, too sharp, too even, or too artificial in the way it transitions into the forehead.
-In that situation, even if the graft count is not especially low, the result can still feel wrong.
-The problem is not always that there are too few hairs.
-Sometimes the problem is that the hairs have been arranged in a way that does not look natural.
+In that case, even if the graft count is not especially low, the result can still feel wrong.
+The difficulty is not always that there are too few hairs.
+Sometimes the difficulty is that the hairs have been arranged in a way that does not look natural.

 A row pattern removes the subtle irregularity that makes a hairline look natural.
 Instead of creating a natural front edge, it creates repetition.
 And repetition is exactly what the human eye picks up.

-This is why I do not judge a hairline only by how “dense” it looks in a close-up.
-I also assess whether it looks soft, age-appropriate, irregular in a natural way, and properly integrated into the patient’s face.
+I judge a hairline by more than how “dense” it looks in a close up.
+I also assess whether it looks soft, age appropriate, irregular in a natural way, and properly integrated into the patient’s face.

 If the density is reasonable but the design is artificial, the result can still appear weak.

-On the other hand, if the design is natural and the frontal framing is strong, even a result that is not ultra-dense can still look very good in real life.
+On the other hand, if the design is natural and the frontal framing is strong, even a result that is not very dense can still look very good in real life.

-This is one of the main reasons I believe patients often mislabel unnaturalness as thinness.
+That is one reason patients often mislabel unnaturalness as thinness.
 What they are reacting to is real, but they are often using the wrong word for it.

 Yes, very often.